 Thereafter, the user will get a pop-up message coupon applied successfully and can see the coupon applied in the cart as well.

 When the coupon is applied successfully, it displays in the cart, under the “coupon” option as shown in the image below.

 Discount may be applicable to the cart item in two ways, percentage-wise and as Flat Discount.

 The image given below displays the “Apply discount to sale” which appears on clicking the “Discount” option in the cart.

-Here, 7% discount is applied to the products.
 The “Grand Total” displays the discounted amount for the products.

 Cart On Hold

 The user can put a cart “on hold” to process it after some time by simply clicking on the Hold Cart option in the panel.

 The image below displays the “Order Note” tab which opens after the POS user has put the Cart on Hold.